oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 |   key  |   Boolean  | Field is a primary key for this type | 3.3.6 |
 |  link  |   Boolean  | Field is a foreign key reference to a type instance | 3.3.6 |

-Type options also apply to fields, with the constraint that the type option must be applicable to the field's type, as described in the base type examples in [Section 3.1.6](#316-basic-examples).
+Type options can also apply to fields, with the constraint that the type option must be applicable to the field's type, as described in the base type examples in [Section 3.1.6](#316-basic-examples).